 Enjoy a walk through enchanting alder and oak woodland, past fast-flowing, spectacular rivers.
 This reserve is set in the heart of the beauty of mid Wales.
 You should have no problem spotting a red kite, and in the summer there'll also be pied flycatchers, redstarts, common sandpipers, dippers and grey wagtails.
 As the trail is set in a steep-sided valley, some parts are rugged and steep, and can be slippery when wet.

 Ten miles west of Llanelli, on the A484.
 A pleasant spot with free parking.
-A good site for waders and wildfowl [summer excepted], with semi-rarities occasionally turning up at the sewage farm [Firecrest etc.].
+A great site for waders and wildfowl, with semi-rarities occasionally turning up, ie Pectoral Sandpiper and at the sewage farm [Firecrest, wintering Chiffchaffs and Blackcaps etc.].